 Alfred Hitchcock’s 1948 film is not your standard horror fair, and continues to enthral and surprise new audiences.
 Playing out in a high rise apartment, over the course of party.
 Rope is in essence pure theatre on screen.
 A gloriously dark exploration of murder, and revenge that manages to weave its audience into a sublime psychological horror.

-Opening with the murder of their college friend, Brandon (John Dall), and Philip (Farley Granger) store the victims body in a chest.
+Opening with the murder of their college friend, Brandon (John Dall), and Philip (Farley Granger) store the victim’s body in a chest.
 While placing the chest pride in the middle of their apartment for a dinner party with friends.
-Both young men testing their ability to get away with murder in front on an unsuspecting crowd.
-As the victims body is hidden in plane sight of their guests, his coffin a table for drinks and canapés.
+Both young men testing their ability to get away with murder in front of an unsuspecting crowd.
+As the victim’s body is hidden in plain sight of their guests, his coffin a table for drinks and canapés.